 Our Work in Country

 In 2006, Americares India Foundation was officially established in the country in connection with emergency response activities.
 In November 2008, Americares India opened an office in Mumbai and a warehouse in Bhiwandi.
 With on the ground staff, an increased supply of donated medicines, and a strategically located distribution hub, Americares has expanded its work in-country and is better positioned to serve the surrounding regions of Asia and Africa as it did when responding to the Nepal Earthquake.
 Americares India is addressing a wide range of health care needs from primary health care, to acute illness, chronic disease, malnutrition and emergency response.
-A Mobile Medical Clinics program has brought health care to the slums of Mumbai.
+A Mobile Medical Center program has brought health care to the slums of Mumbai.

 While the economy of India has grown rapidly in the past decade, the country’s public health system faces enormous challenges.
 The growing income disparity between rich and poor has served to highlight the lack of access to primary health care for both the rural and urban poor.
 Critical health issues:

 - a high rate of malnutrition in children under the age of three

 - a high infant mortality rate, with diarrheal disease as the primary cause of early childhood mortality.

 - poor sanitation and lack of potable water, along with increased resistance to drugs have also contributed to high rates of communicable diseases.